sgmobiledev/OpenEpaperLinkHATagSources/README.md

       - 2.9-waste-collection.yaml
         Implementation from HACS Integration of Müllkalender.
         This integration must config to your region for waste calender.
+      - 3.5-dwd-weather-warning.yaml
+        Implementation from HACS Integration of DWD Weather Warning.
     # media

     The font is currently only required for the Accu Weather Script.